jucheng1992/ctmle/README.md

 LASSO-C-TMLE for model selection of LASSO
 -----------------------------------------

-In this section, we introduce the C-TMLE algorithms for model selection of LASSO in the estimation of propensity core, and for simplicity we call them LASSO C-TMLE algorithm.
-We have three variacions of C-TMLE LASSO algorithms, see technical details in the corresponding references.
+In this section, we introduce the LASSO-C-TMLE algorithm for model selection of LASSO in the estimation of the propensity score.
+We implemented three variations of the LASSO-C-TMLE algorithm.
+For simplicity, we call them C-TMLE1-3.
+See technical details in the corresponding references.

 ``` r
 # Generate high-dimensional data